 Out of all the teas of the world white tea is the least processed it also has 3 times the antioxidants that black or green tea have.
-It has been enjoyed for over a thousand years by the Chinese but has only recently became available to the rest of the world.
-It was drank only by emperors and high ranking people at one time as it was a tribute tea to emperors.
+It has been enjoyed for over a thousand years by the Chinese but has only recently become available to the rest of the world.
+It was drunk only by emperors and high ranking people at one time as it was a tribute tea to emperors.

 Made from Select Buds and Leaves

 The white tea is made from select leaves and the buds of the tea plant; which are steamed and dried.
 It gets its name from the white-silver hairs that adorn the buds.
 The highest quality white tea is called "Silver Needle" which only consists of buds.
-The buds are hand picked before they are fully open and are taken and air dried right away.
+The buds are handpicked before they are fully open and are taken and air-dried right away.
 This is one of the most expensive and rarest teas but it will be worth the expense when you consider the health benefits you will reap from drinking this wonderful brew.

 Not picked for Several Years